-- Resource is not immutable - Resource is immutable, and update to set immutable to False or None keystone.common.resource_options.options.immutable.check_resource_immutable(resource_ref)
+- Resource is not immutable - Resource is immutable, and update to set immutable to False or None keystone.common.resource_options.options.immutable.check_resource_immutable(resource_ref) Check to see if a resource is immutable.

-- original_resource_ref a dict resource reference representing the current resource - new_resource_ref a dict reference of the updates to perform - type the resource type, e.g. project - resource_id the id of the resource (e.g. project[id]), usually a UUID
+- original_resource_ref a dict resource reference representing the current resource - new_resource_ref a dict reference of the updates to perform - type the resource type, e.g. project - resource_id the id of the resource (e.g. project[id]), usually a UUID keystone.common.resource_options.options.check_immutable_delete(resource_ref, resource_type, resource_id)